zadjii/python-template-project/README.md

 * It has some helpers that I really like in `common/`, especially `ResultAndData` for returning bot a suceeded/failed boolean and some sort of return value.
+* It's also got a sample in `argparse-main.py` for setting up a `main` that uses subcommands to run the program, so you can quickly build a git-like commandline experience.

 ## Contributing